ImpressiveTaste/MakerFaire-LX34070A-Demo-2025/README.md

 **Last updated:** July 27, 2025

-This repository showcases several Microchip demos built around the LX34070A inductive sensor.
+This repository showcases several demos built around the LX34070A inductive sensor.
 Python GUIs connect to the target through [pyX2Cscope](https://github.com/X2Cscope/pyx2cscope) when available, but all programs also have a demo mode that simulates data so they can run standalone.

 ![GUI Demo](GUIMotorGaugeDemo.png)